 PLEASE READ THE INSTRUCTIONS!

-- 2 cups room temp lite canned coconut milk 480g, shake the cans well
+- 2 cups (480g) room temp lite canned coconut milk, shaken first (SEE NOTES below)

 - Cook your sweet potato your preferred method.
 I chose to just microwave it for time purposes but you can bake it if you like.
 Bake it at 400 degrees with skin still on until very soft.
 Do not steam or boil it, as too much water will get into the potato.
 Let it cool a few minutes.